 The Women’s Health Initiative (WHI) is a major, long-term research program designed to address cardiovascular disease, cancer and osteoporosis – the most frequent causes of death, disability and poor quality of life in postmenopausal women.
-The Hutchinson Center is home to the study's coordinating hub, led by Dr. Garnet Anderson, along with Drs.
+Fred Hutchinson Cancer Research Center is home to the study's coordinating hub, led by Dr. Garnet Anderson, along with Drs.
 Ross Prentice, Andrea LaCroix, and Charles Kooperberg.

 Launched in 1991 with a $625 million grant from the National Institutes of Health, the WHI is one of the largest U.S. prevention studies of its kind and the largest, most ethnically and geographically diverse study of older women.
 It initially consisted of clinical trials and an observational study that together involved more than 161,000 postmenopausal women at 40 prestigiuos research centers nationwide.
 WHI investigators, their colleagues and other independent investigators have leveraged the WHI resource to initiate 209 separately funded research projects.
 The massive WHI database and biospecimen repository is available to all researchers.

 The clinical trials tested the effects of postmenopausal hormone therapy, dietary changes, and calcium and vitamin D supplements on heart disease, fractures, and breast and colorectal cancer.
 Those studies ended between 2002 and 2005.

 Since then, more than 115,000 WHI participants have continued providing health information that is being used to investigate a variety of key women’s health questions.
 More than 90,000 of these women are still alive and in active follow-up across all 50 states.